adkinsrs/sadkins_site/misc.md

 * May 31 - Salt, Fat, Acid, Heat - Samin Nosrat
 * Jun 3 - The Godfather - Mario Puzo
 * Jun 20 - Brave New World - Aldous Huxley
+* Jul 11 - Homeland (The Legend of Drizzt: Book 1) - R.A.
+Salvatore

 ## 2020